amida-tech/blue-button-json2json/README.md

 var r = j2j.run(template, 'joe');
 console.log(r); // JOE
 ```
-[blue-button-util](https://github.com/amida-tech/blue-button-util) object library contains useful functions that can be used.

 This rule can be used to return a primary data type
 ```js